zeusthegoat/quote-acceptance-analysis/README.md

 - Group-based analysis & insights
 - Data visualization with bar charts + trends

 Built in a Jupyter notebook using VS Code.
-Suitable for case studies or interview demos.

-## Example Insights:
+## Insights:
 - 📍 Leeds exceeds its target conversion rate
 - ⚠️ London slightly underperforms
 - ❌ Manchester shows zero conversions and should be investigated